 1. CREATE THE RIGHT ATTITUDE

-Mentally tough entrepreneurs do not rely on knowledge, skills, ability or past success to break through roadblocks.
+Mentally tough entrepreneurs do not rely on knowledge, skills, ability, or past success to break through roadblocks.
 Instead, they draw on an attitude of toughness that allows them to push through hard situations and face adversity with confidence.

-FBI agents are trained how to conduct complex and sophisticated investigations, but they are also trained in mental toughness.
+FBI agents are trained on how to conduct complex and sophisticated investigations, but they are also trained in mental toughness.
 This does not mean they bulldoze their way through people or problems.
 Instead, they are trained to be aware of their own emotions and reactions when they are being pushed into their discomfort zones.

 You can only be game-ready when you can predict your response when confronted with the unknown.

 - Be curious about the things you do not know.